Sylvester the Cat: Origin

 Sylvester's trademark is his sloppy and yet stridulating lisp.
-In Mel Blanc's autobiography, That's Not All Folks!, it is worth noting that Sylvester's voice is similar to Daffy Duck's, only not sped up in post-production, plus the even more exaggerated slobbery lisp.
+In Mel Blanc's autobiography, That's Not All Folks!, Sylvester's voice is similar to Daffy Duck's, only not sped up in post-production, plus the even more exaggerated slobbery lisp.
 Conventional wisdom is that Daffy's lisp, and hence also Sylvester's, were based on the lisp of producer Leon Schlesinger.
 However, Blanc made no such claim.
 He said that Daffy's lisp was based on him having a long beak and that he borrowed the voice for Sylvester.
-He also said that Sylvester's voice was very much like his own, excluding the lisp (his son Noel Blanc has also confirmed this).
+He also said that Sylvester's voice was the closest to his natural voice, excluding the lisp (his son Noel Blanc has also confirmed this).
 In addition, director Bob Clampett, in a 1970 Funnyworld interview, agreed with Blanc's account concerning Schlesinger.
 Greg Ford once asked Blanc what was the difference between Daffy and Sylvester's voices.
 Blanc said to him that Daffy is a Jew and Sylvester is a Gentile.